awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 + Non\-containerized Lambda functions must access local device and volume resources directly through the file system on the core device\.
 + To allow non\-containerized Lambda functions to access machine learning resources in the Greengrass group, you must set the resource owner and access permissions properties on the machine learning resource\.
 For more information, see [Access machine learning resources from Lambda functions](access-ml-resources.md)\.

-For information about using the AWS IoT Greengrass API to set group\-specific configuration settings for user\-defined Lambda functions, see [CreateFunctionDefinition](https://docs.aws.amazon.com/greengrass/latest/apireference/createfunctiondefinition-post.html) in the *AWS IoT Greengrass API Reference* or [create\-function\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) in the *AWS CLI Command Reference*\.
+For information about using the AWS IoT Greengrass API to set group\-specific configuration settings for user\-defined Lambda functions, see [CreateFunctionDefinition](https://docs.aws.amazon.com/greengrass/latest/apireference/createfunctiondefinition-post.html) in the *AWS IoT Greengrass Version 1 API Reference* or [create\-function\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) in the *AWS CLI Command Reference*\.
 To deploy Lambda functions to a Greengrass core, create a function definition version that contains your functions, create a group version that references the function definition version and other group components, and then [deploy the group](deployments.md)\.

 ## Running a Lambda function as root<a name="lambda-running-as-root"></a>